-In a significant step towards progress, the Transitional Government of Mali recently adopted the National Youth Policy and its 2023-2027 action plan, paving the way for the Youth Representation Law.
-This law is aimed at enhancing the inclusion and participation of young people in public governance and sustainable development.
-The Youth Representation Act stands as
+The Transitional Government of Mali has taken a landmark step by adopting the National Youth Policy and its 2023-2027 action plan, culminating in the Youth Representation Law.
+This law promotes the inclusion of young people in public governance and sustainable development, ensuring their voices shape the nation’s future.
+This milestone was directly influenced by a

 Burkina Faso-based civil society organization Association Les Albinos d’Emmanuel is taking a big step towards increasing inclusivity in West Africa.
 Following JHR media partner Actuel Media’s powerful online report on the political exclusion of women living with disabilities in Mali, the association decided to broaden the focus of their latest social inclusion project in Mali